 The honest to god true answer is “it depends”, however I find that answer unsuitable for my own needs.
 I want a setting that I can use on any incoming 4K HDR video I buy.

-I mainly use Handbrake to encode my videos, so I went straight to their documentation.
+use Handbrake now use ffmpeg because I learned Handbrake only has a 8-bit internal pipeline.
+In the past, I went straight to Handbrake’s documentation.
 It states that for 4K videos with x265 they suggest a Constant Rate Factor (CRF) encoding in the range of 22-28 (the larger the number the lower the quality).

-Medium present.
-Therefore I played it safe and just encode all of my stuff with x265 10-bit at CRF of 22 on Medium preset.
+Slow present.
+Therefore I played it safe, bump it down a notch and just encode all of my stuff with x265 10-bit at CRF of 20 on Slow preset.
 That way I know I should never be disappointed.

 Then I recently read YouTubes suggest guidelines for bitrates.
 They claim that a 4K video coming into their site should optimally be 35~45Mbps when encoded with the older x264 codecs.